[Guest Post] Am I Ready to Have Sex? Questions to Ask Yourself by Tina Evans

 Model Respect for Others’ Boundaries

 If someone becomes very angry or upset about a reasonable boundary, it might be because they felt (consciously or subconsciously) that they were owed a certain level of access to you.
 This is a huge sign that the boundary was necessary!
+Stand firm in holding your boundaries.
+If they’re consistently disrespected, it might be time to rethink the relationship.

 A Dom Ignored My Safeword.
 Now What?

-When a Dom has ignored your safeword, you might feel a range of different emotions.
+If a Dom has ignored your safeword, you might feel a range of different emotions.
 You might feel angry, sad, betrayed, frightened, numb, or something else entirely.
 When a Dom ignored my safeword in a scene years ago, I felt scared first, sad second, and angry much later.
 Your experience might look very different.

 Whatever you feel, and whether the harm is physical or psychological or both, your feelings are valid.
 You are not overreacting.

-Do you need to talk to a kinky friend or another partner, see your therapist, or yell into the void of an anonymous online forum?
+Do you need to talk to a kinky friend or another partner, see a therapist, or yell into the void of an anonymous online forum?
 You get to seek support, whatever that looks like for you.

-If the consent violation occured in a public or semi-public location such as a dungeon, sex club, munch, or even a private kink party, consider telling an organiser, team member, or dungeon monitor.
+If the consent violation occurred in a public or semi-public location such as a dungeon, sex club, munch, or even a private kink party, consider telling an organiser, team member, or dungeon monitor.
 They should make sure you’re okay and help get you the support you need in the moment.
 They may also remove the perpetrator from the space and perhaps even issue a (temporary or permanent) ban.

 You might also have been physically harmed.
 If you have been physically injured or been sexually assaulted in a way that leaves you vulnerable to an STI or an unwanted pregnancy, please seek medical attention immediately.